d3vx-com/brc721-docs/docs/overview.md

 # Overview

-A standard interface to verify the authenticity of bitcoin ordinals collections.
+A standard interface to verify the authenticity of Bitcoin Ordinals collections.

 ## Motivation

-The [Ordinal Theory](https://docs.ordinals.com) does not specify a way to combine items into collections.
-As a result, different entities have tried to implement their methods.
-However, these methods are centralized and depend on the particular service or wallet being used, which limits the Ordinal ecosystem and opens up many opportunities for bad actors.
+The [Ordinal Theory](https://docs.ordinals.com) does not define a method for combining items into collections, leading various entities to devise their own approaches.
+However, these methods are centralized and heavily dependent on a specific service or wallet in use.
+This not only limits the potential of the Ordinal ecosystem but also creates loopholes that bad actors can potentially exploit.

-These issues have severely limited the potential of the ecosystem.
-Therefore, there is a need for a decentralized and trustless method of collection creation and verification.
+These problems significantly constrain the ecosystem's potential, highlighting the need for a decentralized, trustless method for creating and verifying collections.

 ## Abstract

 The protocol introduces both a decentralized and trustless approach to creating collections and enabling a post-reveal mechanism, similar to the [ERC-721](https://eips.ethereum.org/EIPS/eip-721) standard on the Ethereum blockchain.

-By providing a single source of truth, it aims to streamline the collection creation and verification process without requiring upfront payments.
+By serving as a single source of truth, this protocol aims to simplify the process of creating and verifying collections without the need for upfront payments.

-The protocol specifies the data structure for collections and their items in the manifest.
-The manifest and verification rules determine whether an ordinal inscription belongs within a collection.
+The protocol outlines the data structure for collections, including their individual items, within the manifest.
+Utilising this manifest and the established verification rules, it can be determined if an ordinal inscription genuinely belongs within a given collection.

 ## Addressed Issues

-- Upfront payment on another blockchain
+- Eliminates the need for upfront payment on another blockchain
-- No metadata standard and reveal mechanic
+- Introduces a metadata standard and reveal mechanic
-- No shared specification for the collection or its items
+- Provides a shared specification for the collection and its items
-- Trust the collection creator to include your inscription within the collection
+- Reduces the need to trust the collection creator to include your inscription within the collection